-Each Provider Agency Providers shall retain staff trained to establish Career Development Plans.
-Training will be provided by the Provider Agency provider necessary to ensure that individuals employees are able to demonstrate competency in skills listed under these standards this policy.
+Providers shall retain staff trained to establish Career Development Plans.
+Training will be provided by the provider necessary to ensure that employees are able to demonstrate competency in skills listed under this policy.

-• Staffing Requirements (Individual to Staff Ratio)
+Staffing Requirements (Individual to Staff Ratio)

 The provider shall ensure adequate staffing to assure health, safety, and promote positive work behavior and growth.
-The amount of staff contact time shall be adequate to meet the individual's member's needs and outcomes as indicated in the Care Plan CCP and may vary according to purpose (e.g., job development, job training, job stabilization, career enhancement).
-For Individual Supported Employment Supports, the staff to individual ratio is 1:1 unless otherwise specified in the Care Plan CCP.
-For Individual Supported Employment Supports, a minimum of 1 one-hour face-to face visit per month is required.
+The amount of staff contact time shall be adequate to meet the memberMember's needs and outcomes as indicated in the CCP and may vary according to purpose (e.g., job development, job training, job stabilization, career enhancement).
+For Employment Supports, the staff to individual ratio is 1:1 unless otherwise specified in the CCP.
+For Individual Employment Supports, a minimum of 1 one-hour face-to-face visit per month is required.